 This activity is aimed at schools & families to help discover the wonder of Roman objects in our collection.

 Jet is a type of lignite coal, which is formed from carbonized driftwood.
 Jet is dense in texture, dark black, easy to cut and can be polished to a high gloss effect.
 The Jet found at Arbeia comes from Whitby, where it was produced in quantity naturally by the sea coast.
 Jet could be used to make beads for bracelets and necklaces, pins, rings, dice and other objects.

 This broken jet bead reveals the hole, less than 2mm across, drilled down its length.
 Beads like this required skill in creating a long hole, as well as a bow drill with a very fine bit.
 Skill would also be needed to make the thread that the bead was strung on as part of a necklace or bracelet.
 It had to be strong enough not to break but fine enough to fit through the hole.

 What do you see, notice and wonder about it?
 Do you think it was from a necklace or bracelet?
 Was it one of many that looked alike or different?
 How long do you think it would take to carve a bead like this?

 Now it’s your turn

-Using materials you have around the house try to make some beads and string them into a necklace or bracelet or both!
+Using materials you have try to make some beads and string them into a necklace or bracelet or both!
 What things do you have that already have a hole through them?
 Can you make beads from newspaper and magazines?
 Watch this video from Red Ted Arts to learn how.

 More online activities to enjoy